 The first single from Toto’s second album, Hydra, in 1979, was the band’s second Top 40 hit when it peaked at #26 in early 1980.
 Written by David Paich, this soft yet funky keyboard-driven jam featured lead vocals by Steve Lukather and a very jazzy solo on the outro by him.

 Many have wondered what the title refers to.
-Some say that someone in the band had been dating Barbara Feldon – Agent 99 on Get Smart – and it was written about her.
+Rumors abounded that someone in the band had been dating Barbara Feldon – Agent 99 on Get Smart – and it was written about her.
 That turned out to be not true.
 [Coincidentally, Barbara Feldon released a 45 in 1966 called 99.]
 Some say that 99 is about a girl who’s almost perfect but is not quite 100.
 Again, false.
 And it’s not about Wayne Gretzky either.
 Or the number of beer bottles on the wall.

-Toto didn’t play the song live for many years, mainly because Luke didn’t like it all that much.
+Toto didn’t play the song live for many years, mainly because Luke didn’t like it much.
 As it peaked in the Winter of 79-80, I personally enjoyed hearing it on the radio.
-When it came on, I felt it breathing life into me as I stared out through frosted windows at the cold, dreary skies and leafless trees.
+When I heard it come through the car speakers, I felt the music breathe a fantasy world into my head while I stared out through frosted windows at the cold, dreary skies and leafless trees.

 The song’s video reflects the film that inspired it by everyone wearing white jumpsuits with the lens a tinge out of focus.
 I think most videos back then were made for $20 and took 30 minutes to film.
 Check it out for yourself: